Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 For a more advanced configuration have a look at this Gist: https://gist.github.com/719014

+**Note** For installations on OSX Server if you wish to use Apache built into OSX Server, use Server Admin to create a site on port 443.
+A file should be created in the directory `/etc/apache2/sites/` with a name like "000X_any_443_domain.com.conf".
+The above proxy settings will allow you to continue to use your existing web services alongside the Diaspora installation.

 #### Nginx

 Get inspired by our <a href="https://github.com/diaspora/diaspora/blob/master/chef/cookbooks/diaspora/templates/default/nginx.conf.erb">configuration</a>